set-soft/ComfyUI-DeepExtract/README.md

 To utilize the **DeepExtract** node, simply connect your audio input to the **VocalAndSoundRemoverNode**.
 Adjust the parameters to tailor the output to your needs.
 The node will process the audio and return isolated vocal and background tracks for further manipulation.

+> [!TIP]
+> Models are trained using 44.1 kHz audio, to get optimal results use this sample rate

 ### Example Workflow

 1. **Load an Audio File:** Begin by loading your mixed audio file into ComfyUI.